claudiospizzi/ansible-control-node/README.md

 Docker container designed as an Ansible control node on Windows hosts.
 To use the Ansible control node, you can directly start a parametrized Docker container or use the PowerShell helper module [PSAnsibleControlNode](https://www.powershellgallery.com/packages/PSAnsibleControlNode) to start the Docker container.

 For the docker run, two important volume mounts must be provided.
-The Ansible repository must be mounted to `/ansible` and the `/tmp/.ssh`.
+The Ansible repository must be mounted to `/ansible` and the callers SSH folder to `/tmp/.ssh` to have the keys in the container.
 Please be aware of the special normalization for Windows paths without a drive colon and replacing `\` with `/`.

 ```bash
 docker run -it --rm -v /C/Workspace/AnsibleKeys:/tmp/.ssh:ro -v /C/Workspace/AnsibleRepo:/ansible claudiospizzi/ansible-control-node:latest